For a single campaign, your content marketing strategy probably looks a bit like this:

 Starting with great content allows you to generate the highest return on your investment, benefitting your brand or your clients with dozens to hundreds of links on their content campaigns.

 This does not mean sending a generic email blast to everyone in your network hoping that something will stick.
-This technique is a highly personalized approach that takes time—but the results are worth it.
+This technique is a highly personalized approach to pitching that takes time—but the results are worth it.

 There are two approaches you can take to optimize your list build: Finding influencers in your niche or vertical and understanding natural syndication networks to take your reach that much further.